scroll-tech/mpt-circuit/integration-tests/README.md

 > npx hardhat scripts/trace_tx.js

-Collect the trace of last block and save it inside `trace.json`
+Collect the trace of last block and save it inside `trace.json`, then generate the witness object in `witness.json`

 ## run test binary

+> cargo run integration-test